 Each field has different admission requirements that may also vary by institution.
 You will want to find out what criteria are used by the school to evaluate and select students.
 Most will require the following items:

-- Application form and fees (find out about application deadlines - some programs have rolling admissions)
+- Application form, fees, and application deadlines (some programs have rolling admissions)

 - Essay and goal statement

-- Graduate admission test scores (GRE, LSAT, MCAT, etc.)
+- Graduate admission test scores (i.e. GRE, GMAT, LSAT, MCAT, etc.)

 - Letters of recommendation